jhallen/joes-sandbox/lib/sdu/readme.md

 STRUCT(name,&lt;contents&gt;)   | Define a structure
-STRING(name)              | Declare a string within a structure INTEGER(name)             | Declare an integer within a structure SUBSTRUCT(name,structure-name) | Declare a single sub-structure within a structure LIST(name,structure-name) | Declare a list of structures within a structure
+STRING(name)              | Declare a string within a structure INTEGER(name)             | Declare an integer within a structure SUBSTRUCT(name,structure-name) | Declare a sub-structure within a structure LIST(name,structure-name) | Declare a list of structures within a structure

 There must be a least one structure defined in schema.h